themanyone/whisper_dictation/README.md

 The bot also responds to commands.

 For example, say, "Computer, search the web for places to eat".
 A browser opens up with a list of local restaurants.
 Say, "Computer, say hello to our guest".
-After a brief pause, a reply is typed out, either from `ChatGPT`, a chat bot running on the local machine, or across the network.
+After a brief pause, there is a reply, either from `ChatGPT`, the included chat server on the local machine, or across the network.
 A voice, `mimic3` says some variation of, "Hello.
 Pleased to meet you.
 Welcome to our shop.
 Let me know how I can be of assistance".
 It's unique each time.
 Say, "Computer, launch a terminal".
 A terminal window pops up.

-You can keep conversing with the chat bot now without saying its name each time.
+You can converse with our own chat bot now.
+Start it with `flask run` whisper_dictation will use that.
+There is no need to say its name each time.
+It goes into a conversational mode.
 Say "Resume dictation" to start typing again.
 It does not keep track of the chat session yet.
 This project is just getting started.

 ## Advantages and tradeoffs.